"Did you hit Hailey?" the anger-management counselor stabbed at J-Ryze.

 "It was clearly something."

-"Look, Thomas… if anything it should’ve been a ‘Hey, Jason, don’t do that’.
+"Look, Thomas… if anything it should’ve been a ‘Hey, J-Ryze, don’t do that’.
 I had total control over myself and stopped as soon as she reacted.
 No one in sane would lay 3 charges on someone like me.
 Hailey just snapped and ended up telling a whole bunch of stories.
 I have pages of emails & letters from her trying to take it all back.
 If the cops listened to her after she got to sleep on her actions, I wouldn’t even be here."

 "Did you with-hold money?
 Financial abuse?"